Emerging trends in bogus metrics, the future of open access, and more

-Watch the second part of our video interview with Jeffrey Beall, the man behind the famous Beall’s List of Predatory Publishers and the author of the Scholarly Open Access blog.
-This time, he speaks about cases where predatory publishers use various tactics to lure authors, such as creating bogus citation metrics and copying pages from legitimate journals.
+In this second part of our video interview (see part one here), Beall throws light on some disturbing new developments, such as creating bogus citation metrics and copying pages from legitimate journals, that the predatory journals are using as tools to lure authors.
 He also shares his views on where open access is headed and how the menace of publishing fraud can be dealt with.